Barnoldswick: History

-A Cistercian monastery was founded there in 1147, by monks from Fountains Abbey.
+A Cistercian monastery was founded here in 1147, by monks from Fountains Abbey.
 However, they left after six years, before construction was complete, driven out by crop failures and locals unhappy at their interference in the affairs of the local church.
 They went on to build Kirkstall Abbey.
 They returned after another ten years to build the isolated Church of St Mary-le-Ghyll close to the road between Barnoldswick and Thornton in Craven.

+At the same time, William de Percy II, feudal baron of Topcliffe, granted Crooks House in the northern part of the Bracewell area to the monks who founded Sawley Abbey.

 For hundreds of years, Barnoldswick remained a small village.
 However, the arrival of the Leeds and Liverpool Canal, and later the (now closed) railway, spurred the development of the existing woollen industry, and helped it to become a major cotton town.
 The engine of the last mill to be built in Barnoldswick, Bancroft Mill, has been preserved and is now open as a tourist attraction – a 600hp steam engine, which is still operational.